Joseph West (politician)

-Joseph West (born ? died 1691), was an English ship captain, and an early Colonial governor of South Carolina.
+Joseph West (died 1691), was an English ship captain, and an early Colonial governor of South Carolina.

 Biography

 Early life

 Nothing is known of the circumstances of his birth or early years.
 In 1667 he was commissioned captain of Jersey, seeing service in the Second Anglo-Dutch War.

 West was probably attached to the service of one of the eight proprietors of Carolina, chief among whom were the Duke of Albemarle and Lord Shaftesbury.
 From his correspondence, preserved at the Public Record Office, his relations appear to have been specially close with the latter.
 On 27 July 1669 he was given the command of a small fleet and ordered by the proprietors to sail from London for Kinsale and thence by way of Barbados to Port Royal, Carolina, in the vicinity of which place he was to settle a new plantation under constitutions drawn up mainly by John Locke, the secretary of the proprietors.
 West was also appointed to act as storekeeper in the new colony.

 West sailed from The Downs in the ship Carolina on 17 August 1669, and the expedition finally reached Port Royal on 17 March 1669/70.
 A few months later they began to settle Ashley River, as the new plantation was called, and Charles Town, the site of which was subsequently removed (1679–80) to Oyster Point.